BaoZhuhan/BaoZhuhan/README.md

 - 👋 Hi, I’m @BaoZhuhan, a first-year student majoring in software engineering at [Hangzhou City University](http://www.hzcu.edu.cn/)
 - 👀 I’m working in High Performance Computing Teach competition.
-I am working for [HZCU HPCT Team](https://github.com/HZCU-HPCT-Team)
+I am working for [HZCU HPC Team](http://hzcu-hpc-team.github.io/)
 - 🌱 I have studied C and am relatively proficient in basic algorithms and data structures.
 - 💞️ have a girlfriend
 - 📫 How to reach me : emial : [baozhoverseas@163.com](baozhuhanoverseas@163.com)